04 Jul Dinah Averbukh (1899 – 1942)

 The Siege of Leningrad

 By September, the German army encircled Leningrad.
 It was stopped a short distance from Dinah’s house but bombs and bullets fell close to it every day.
 As the siege continued, the food rations shrank to next to nothing.
 In spite of Dinah’s valiant efforts Levenstein soon died of hunger.

 The Red Army carved out a route over Lake Ladoga to bring in supplies and munitions and to evacuate civilians.
 Trucks were used when the lake froze over, watercraft the rest of the year.
 The route was dubbed the Road of Life, except in the winter when it was also known as the Road of Death.

 In the spring of 1942, Dinah joined the crowd gathered by the station day and night.
 She was hoping to eventually get on a train that would take her and her daughter to the lake and onto a boat out of the city.
 Khaya brought her mother the bread ration every day.
-But one day she was told that her mother had died of hunger the night before and was taken away for burial in a common grave.
+But one day she was told that her mother had died of hunger the night before and was taken away for burial in a mass grave.

 As the Nazi incursions into the neighborhood of Khaya’s almost empty apartment building got more frequent she stopped going outside.
 The janitor, a seventy-five-year old man, brought in some water, shared the few onions he managed to grow, broke up her furniture to feed the stove but they knew he could not protect her from the Germans.
 She was young and, worse, she looked unmistakably Jewish.